AlastairTaft/node-doc-generator/README.md

 5 - Locked.
 Unless serious bugs are found, this code will not ever change.
 Please do not suggest changes in this area, they will be refused.

+# Troubleshooting

+  - Generating the json doc format can be really fussy, so you'll have to make sure you've got the exact markdown format right, have a look at the source of official node docs for examples